Back to Kings Life index

 Difference #4: Assessment system

 Students taking A-level courses will be assigned their final results in the format of a grade from A* – E for each subject that they take.
-Advanced Level Foundation students will receive their final results as a percentage out of 100.
+Degree Pathway Programme students will receive their final results as a percentage out of 100.

 A-levels are accredited by different external exam boards, which will vary according to subject, and the exam boards that your school chooses to use.
 The 5 main exam boards in the UK are AQA, CCEA, Pearson Edexcel, OCR, and WJEC.

-The Kings Advanced Level Foundation is validated by Pearson (the awarding body that owns Edexcel, the exam board).
+The Kings Degree Pathway Programme is validated by Pearson (the awarding body that owns Edexcel, the exam board).
 It is also externally modified by an external panel made up of Education Specialists.
 These external assessment measures mean that it is accepted by all but the top 4 UK universities.

-At the same time, the evaluation process is quicker and so Advanced Level Foundation students will have their final results — and therefore start their university offer confirmations — up to a month before A-level students.
+At the same time, the evaluation process is quicker and so Degree Pathway students will have their final results — and therefore start their university offer confirmations — up to a month before A-level students.

 Difference #5: Cost